David-Lazaro-Fernandez/printerApi/README.md

 # Printer API for Boletera

-A robust API service for managing printer operations in the Boletera system.
+A robust Python API service for managing printer operations in the Boletera system.
 This service handles printer status monitoring, job management, and printer configuration.

 ## Table of Contents
 - [Features](#features)